-Preparing for Your System Installation provides guidance for the installation order of components for Cisco Unified Communications System for IP Telephony Release 8.0(2) deployment.
+This section provides information about the components of the Cisco Collaboration Systems for IP Telephony Release 10.5(1) deployment.
 It does not describe installation procedures for individual components.
-For links to the complete documentation set for each system component, see the Component Resources Documentation for IP Telephony topic on the Resource Library tab.
+For links to the complete documentation set for each system component, see the Component Resources Documentation for Collaboration topic on the Resource Library tab.